Lusitaniae/kookaburra/README.md

 Any changes to the cluster is automatically picked up by Prometheus, and monitoring will reflect the changes in no time.
 Allowing a very dynamic container based infrastructure to be neatly integrated with a monitoring system.

 For convenience this is also managed/deployed from kubernetes and it is deployed to the same cluster.
 Not production ready.

+For production it should have been setup in a external network and have an easier access than using kubectl to proxy requests.